Exploring the past and building an equitable future in Milwaukee

 Inquire about 40+ groups if interested

 Don't have a group?
-Contact us about joining an already-scheduled workshop
+Sign up here to join an already-scheduled workshop

 1-2 depending on group size

 30 min. to 1 hour prep and cleanup